Shaw Rocket Fund: Board

+Advocating for Kids Media

+The Shaw Rocket Fund is known for being vocal about the importance of quality Canadian children's programming.
+In CRTC hearings (2024-2025) pertaining to Canada's new broadcast framework, they have emphasized the prioritization of children's media in government decisions.
+In a critical state for kids' media, where children's content has been in a decline for a decade, the Rocket Fund called for funding obligations for broadcasters' programming.

 Shaw Rocket Prize

 The Shaw Rocket Fund created the Shaw Rocket Prize in 2004 as a way to award high-quality Canadian children's programs.

 The Shaw Rocket Prize was an annual award, funded by the Shaw Rocket Fund, presented to one or more Canadian television programs.
 It started out as one $50,000 prize, awarded to the winning program, but in 2013 it expanded to three $25,000 prizes, awarded to a winner in each of three categories (Preschool, Children ages 6–12 and Youth ages 13–17 & Family).
 Production companies applied for the Prize by submitting their programs online.
 Eligible entries are reviewed by an International Jury, made up of four to five industry professionals.
 Once the jury selected the finalists, another jury, made up of Canadian children, voted online for the winner.
 Global TV did a segment on the winners in 2014.
 Prime Minister Justin Trudeau and Sophie Grégoire-Trudeau introduced the 2016 winner event with a video message.